 Ahhh, bean soup.

 So simple, so cheap, so nourishing.
-And in this recipe, so delicious.
+And with this recipe as evidence, so delicious.

-Those of you who follow along on my Instagram account may remember that my husband and I recently moved out of our beachside apartment in Oceanside, CA to come back to my hometown in Orange, CA and reside with my 2 lovely parents for a year while we (1) pay off the large student loan I acquired while getting my M.S. in Nutrition in Portland, OR in 2016, and (2) start a little savings fund for a home of our own one day.
+Those of you who follow along on my Instagram account may remember that my husband and I recently moved out of our beachside apartment in Oceanside, CA to come back to my hometown in Orange, CA and reside with my 2 lovely parents for a year while we (1) pay off the large student loan I acquired while getting my master’s degree, and (2) start a little savings fund for a home of our own one day.

 Since I was a tot, my family has always eaten dinner together.
 Mealtime is sacred.
-We don't light candles and get all romantic or anything, but with 2 hard-working, business-owning parents who worked weekends, this was really the only time we spent together as a unit.
-My step-dad would always have a large pot of something steaming when I got home from a late, cold water polo practice, and it was the absolute best way to end the day.
+We don't light candles and get all romantic or anything, but with 2 hard-working, business-owning parents who worked long days and even weekends, this was really the only time we spent together as a unit.
+Especially in the winter months, my step-dad Andy (who I like to call Grandy, because he’s so grand) would always have a large pot of something steaming on the stove when I got home from a late, cold water polo practice, and it was the absolute best way to come together and nourish.
 Friends were always welcome, too -- so there could be anywhere from 6-10 people dining together in our warm, well-lit, loud, friendly home.

 A decade later, these family dinners are still just as special.
-Not as often with the entire gang, but quite frequently my sister, her husband and their two sweet girls will pop in, or my oldest brother and his band members or girlfriend, or my next eldest brother with his fiancé.
-On rare occasions, ALL of them and a few cousins passing through town will stay for dinner (we are from Italian descent after all, so large family gatherings may as well be our religion), and these are the nights that really make my heart full, and my spirit bright.
-After an evening of great food, even better company, and hours of talking over each other and laughing so hard your cheeks hurt, you better believe we fall asleep quite easily, and sleep good and hard.
+Not as often with the entire gang, but quite frequently my sister, her husband and their two (now three!) sweet girls will pop in, or my oldest brother and his band members or girlfriend, or my next eldest brother with his fiancé.
+On rare occasions, ALL of them and a few cousins passing through town will stay for dinner (we are from Italian descent after all, so large food-filled gatherings may as well be our religion).
+These are the nights that really make my heart full, and my spirit bright.
+After an evening of great food, even better company and hours of talking over each other and laughing so hard your cheeks hurt, you better believe we fall asleep quite easily, and sleep good and hard.

-Most nights, however, it's just my husband, step-dad, mom, and me around the table together, and this is the first time since leaving the house at 18 years old that I've felt intimidated to make dinner.
+Most nights, however, it's just my husband, step-dad, mom, and me around the table together, and this is the first time since leaving the house at 18 years old that I've felt intimidated to make everyone dinner.
 Pleasing my easy-going, meat-eating, but veggie-loving husband has always been a breeze.
-But now the challenge is real.
-And I am always up for the task of creating plant-based meals so hearty and satisfying that they win over everyone at the table with delight.
+But the challenge became real when I re-entered the home of two really good cooks, who are also meat-eaters who don’t really like the word “tempeh.”
+However — I am always up for the challenge of creating a solid plant-based meal so hearty and satisfying that it wins over everyone at the table with delight.